pimlie/node-memwatcher/README.md

 #### `graph` _boolean_ (true)

-If true then we print time-based graphs for the heap statistics
+If true then we print time-based graphs for the heap statistics, if false then we log the stats as normal text (and `verbose: true`, see below)

 #### `verbose` _boolean_ (true)